bingotang1981/natt/docs/design.md

 2. Client sends a `Register` message to complete identity registration
 3. Client sends a `ConfigQuery` message to request proxy/rproxy rules
 4. Server looks up the rules for this `clientId`, starts listening on the corresponding proxy ports, and replies with `ConfigResponse` containing the rules
-5. Both sides send periodic `Heartbeat` messages for keepalive
+5. Client sends periodic `Heartbeat` messages; the server replies with `HeartbeatAck` for keepalive

 **Data Flow — Proxy Mode (External → Internal):**
 1. An external user connects to the server's `remotePort`
 2. The server accepts the connection, assigns a unique `dataConnId`, and sends `TunnelOpen{dataConnId, proxyName}` to the client over the **control connection**
 3. Upon receiving it, the client **initiates a new TCP connection** to the server's `bindPort` (same port as the control connection)
-4. The client sends a `DataConnect{dataConnId, mode:"proxy"}` handshake message on this new connection
+4. The client sends a `DataConnect{dataConnId}` handshake message on this new connection
 5. The server receives `DataConnect` and pairs this data connection with the previously waiting external user connection
 6. The server's **data bridge** performs bidirectional byte copying (io.Copy) between the two TCP connections
 7. The client simultaneously connects to the local service at `localIP:localPort` and performs bidirectional copying between the local connection and the data connection
-8. When either side closes the connection, a `TunnelClose` message is sent (via the control connection), and the other side cleans up resources
+8. When either side closes the connection, the bridge closes both connections; the peer's `io.Copy` returns and it cleans up resources (no `TunnelClose` message is sent)

 **Data Flow — RProxy Mode (Internal → Remote):**
 1. The client listens on `localPort`, waiting for local application connections